marella/material-icons/README.md

 # [material-icons](https://github.com/marella/material-icons) [![Downloads](https://img.shields.io/npm/dm/material-icons)](https://www.npmjs.com/package/material-icons)

-Material design icon font and CSS framework for self hosting the icons.
+Latest icon fonts and CSS for self-hosting material design icons.

+> This package is automatically updated, so it will always have the latest icons from Google.

 > For SVGs, see [`@material-design-icons/svg`](https://www.npmjs.com/package/@material-design-icons/svg)